aphexddb/lightshow/README.md

 RGB LED light effects and things for the Raspberry Pi.

 Arduino's are tricky for anything fancy regarding services, limited in RAM and plus I wanted to use Golang.
-Getting PWM to work on a RPI is a challange!
+Getting PWM to work on a RPI is a challenge!
+All dependencies are vendored for convenience.

 ## Hardware